 Consultations with CBT, SFT and community-based experts resulted in a manualised guide for clinicians being developed for DIALOG+.
 This manual prescribed that, following the initial DIALOG assessment, patients and clinicians should review the ratings, making comparisons with previous ratings when appropriate, and subsequently choose three topics for further discussion in their meeting.
 Selection of topics should be in accordance with an established algorithm.
 Next, each of these topics should be discussed via a 4-step approach: (i) understanding, (ii) looking forward, (iii) exploring options, and (iv) agreeing on actions.
 A brief pilot of the corresponding training programme resulted in a half-day session for clinicians being split into a briefer initial training session followed by refresher training, after clinicians had the opportunity to practise with patients.

-The RCT of DIALOG+ found that SQOL was significantly higher in the DIALOG+ group at the three month follow-up (effect size: Cohen’s D=0.34) and as a trend at the six month follow-up (Cohen’s D=0.29).
+The randomised controlled trial of DIALOG+ found that subjective quality of life was significantly higher in the DIALOG+ group at the three month follow-up (effect size: Cohen’s D=0.34) and as a trend at the six month follow-up (Cohen’s D=0.29).
 It was also significantly higher in the DIALOG+ group at the 12 month follow-up (Cohen’s D = 0.34), six months after the intervention had ended.
 The number of unmet needs was significantly lower in the DIALOG+ group at three and six months, reflecting a reduction of needs by 32% at 3 months and by 39% at 6 months.
 There were also significantly lower levels of general psychopathological symptoms in the DIALOG+ group at 3 months (effect size: Cohen’s D=0.55) and 6 months (Cohen’s D=0.54).
 There were no significant differences between treatment groups on any of the other secondary outcomes at the three and six month follow-up.
 At the 12 month follow-up, there were still significantly lower levels of general psychopathological symptoms in the DIALOG+ group (Cohen’s D = 0.65).
 Objective social outcomes were also significantly better in the DIALOG+ group at the 12 month follow-up.

 The total mean costs, including the intervention training and equipment over the follow-up period, were £3279 for the intervention group and £4624 for the control group.
 Adjusting for baseline, the savings for the intervention group were £1288, but this difference was not statistically significant (bootstrapped 95% CI, -£1318 to £5633).
 There is a high likelihood (72%) that the intervention is effective in both improving outcomes and saving costs.
 While there was a 27% likelihood of cost increases and outcome improvements, such a scenario could still indicate cost-effectiveness if the improved outcomes are valued sufficiently highly to justify the extra costs.

-Analyses of video data of DIALOG+ sessions showed inconsistent implementation.
-In focus groups, patients and clinicians from the DIALOG+ arm of the trial reported many positive experiences with the intervention.
+Analyses of video data of DIALOG+ sessions showed inconsistent implementation, with adherence to the intervention being little over half the possible score.
+Thematic analysis of qualitative data arising from focus groups with patients (n=19) yielded the following themes: (i) self-reflection through DIALOG+, (ii) therapeutic self-expression through DIALOG+, and (iii) the role of the clinician in DIALOG+.
+With clinician groups (n=19), thematic analysis yielded the following themes: (i) efficiency of DIALOG+, (ii) empowerment, (iii) the role of technology, and (iv) optimising use of DIALOG+.

 Difficulties reported with the intervention were addressed by further refining the DIALOG+ manual and training programme.

 Conclusions